Convert Watt-hour to Kiloelectron-volt (Wh to keV)

 - Select the Watt-hour Value: Start by determining the watt-hour (Wh) value you want to convert into kiloelectron-volt (keV).
 This is your starting point.

-- Multiply by the Conversion Factor: To convert watt-hour to kiloelectron-volt, multiply the selected Wh value by 2.246943e+19.
-This factor is essential for accurately converting from a larger unit (Wh) to a much smaller unit (keV).
+- Multiply by the Conversion Factor: To calculate watt-hour to equivalent kiloelectron-volt amount, multiply the selected Wh value by 2.246943e+19.

 - Illustration of Multiplication: